-Protect areas identified in the Plan as Wāaahi Taonga Sites, any Wāaahi Taonga Management Areas not identified in Policy B3.3.4 and Mahinga Kai Sites, from damage or destruction, whenever practical.
+Protect areas identified in the Plan as Wāaahi Taonga Sites, Wāaahi Taonga Management Areas and Mahinga Kai Sites, from inappropriate damage or destruction, whenever practical.

-Policies B3.3.3, B3.3.4 and B3.3.4 5recognise and provide for the protection of four types of sites in the Plan.
+Policies B3.3.3 and B3.3.4 recognise and provide for the protection of four types of sites in the Plan.